cpp-linter/cpp-linter-action/docs/permissions.md

     Pull requests from forks are skipped with a warning: `GITHUB_TOKEN` cannot push to the fork's branch, and fork pull requests receive no secrets, so an App token or PAT is not available there either.
+They are skipped on `pull_request_target` as well, where the token could push, but only to this repository.

 ## GitHub App token